tferr/Scripts/lib/README.md

 ##Notes
 * [lib Tests](./tests/) can be used to debug libraries
 * Library filenames have no underscore and so are not registered in the `BAR>lib>` menu.
-You will notice that, `BAR>lib>` lists some "Opening" commands instead.
-These are just one line-scrips that call [bar.Utils](../BAR/src/main/java/bar/Utils.java) to open unregistered files.
   This approach is intentional: If the calls were included directly in the library file, they would be executed every time the library is loaded.
+To open lib files from within ImageJ, use [Commander](../BAR/src/main/java/bar/plugin/Commander.java) via _lib> Browse /lib_.